|

 crumbling shacks, his feet picking up dust that had turned to cloying mud

+and would soon be under puddles.
 He whipped the cold, blue steel of his Colt

 revolver from the holster at his hip.
 A feeling of unease churned his stomach.